Protecting the guarantor

 Get legal advice

 We strongly recommend that all guarantors seek legal advice before entering into a guarantee.
 Most lenders will require that this condition be met before advancing the loan.
-It is very important that the guarantor is fully aware of how a guarantee works and the consequences of entering into a guarantee.

 Speak to an expert mortgage broker

-We are specialists in guarantor home loans and know how to protect the guarantor.
-We’d love to work with you to help you buy a property using the help of a guarantor.
-Please enquire online and one of our staff will give you a call to see if this type of home loan is suitable for you.
+Please contact us on 1300 399 056 or enquire online and one of our staff will give you a call to see if this type of home loan is suitable for you.